May 2024 – Canada

 If you continue north up Yonge Street here another 14 miles you will come to Richmond Hill where me and my sibs spent our early years.

 While wandering downtown we came across Women’s College Hospital – a national institution that specialises in women’s health and training women as doctors and nurses.
 Turns out both Graham and I were born here!
-Neither of us could remember what ward! 😂 What a fabulous place to start life.
+Neither of us could remember what ward. 😂 What a fabulous place to start life.

 The scariest thing so far on this journey was picking up the hire car and navigating the crazy highways driving out of Toronto to Manitoulin Island where I am now.
 But I managed it!
 And am now feeling okay behind the wheel.
 And why not?
 Look at the swanky vehicle they gave me!
 Fancier than anything I have ever driven before! 😂 Thinks for itself and does the job. 👍🏼